openmultiplayer/web/docs/scripting/functions/diskfree.md

 :::warning

-This function has not yet been declared.
+This function has not yet been implemented.

 :::